samnjugush/4CBLB20/robotarm_student/README.txt

 system AND FRF analysis.
 -I'd recommend first developing the software and controllers with lpos and then adding it to the ebox for testing on hardware.

+For coding as a group without changing the original files, I have created a simulink copy of the lpos called "lposSimulinkModelForTesting.slx".
+Please make the changes and additions to this file.